Born: October 2, 1952

 Bruce Arians was born October 3, 1952 in Paterson and grew up in York, Pennsylvania.
 He attended York Catholic High and starred for the Fighting Irish football team at quarterback.
 He attended William Penn High School, also in York, before accepting a scholarship from Virginia Tech.

-The following season, Bruce accepted a job as a graduate assistant and over the next 8 years worked as an assistant at Mississippi State and Alabama, working under Bear Bryant as the running backs coach.
+The following season, Bruce accepted a job as a graduate assistant and over the next 8 years worked as an assistant at Mississippi State and Alabama, serving under Bear Bryant as the running backs coach.
 Bruce got his first head coaching job at Temple in 1988.
 He led the Owls for six seasons and went 27–48.
+Among the future NFL starters he developed were defensive backs Kevin Ross and Todd Bowles.

 In 1989, Bruce was hired by Kansas City Chiefs coach Marty Schottenheimer, to work with the team’s running backs.
 On the same staff were Tony Dungy and Bill Cowher.
 During the 1990s, Bruce returned to the college ranks, where he served as an offensive coordinator for Mississippi State and Alabama.